Roll out your mat at the market

 Plus, the North Market Bridge Park is hosting a Mother’s Day Crawfish Boil on May 9.

-At both North Market locations, look out for weekly happy hour specials on Thursday from 3-7 p.m.
+At both North Market locations, look out for weekly happy hour specials on Thursdays from 3-7 p.m.

 What are you most looking forward to at the market this summer?